Soft, fluffy, and smooth Vietnamese steamed buns filled with delicious savory pork filling, hard-boiled eggs, and Chinese sausage.

 2. Air bubbles

 Back to number one.
-Once the yeast start working, they will produce air bubbles and you have too many air bubbles in your dough and you didn’t punch or roll out the air properly like in this video below
+Once the yeast start working, they will produce air bubbles and you have too many air bubbles in your dough and you didn’t punch or roll out the air properly

 3. You roll the dough too thin